BareMetal Logic Documentation

 Simulation Engine Core

-The simulation engine is built around an event-driven work queue model that dramatically improves performance over simple full-scan approaches.
-This approach only processes wires that might change, leading to significant speedups on circuits where only a small fraction of wires are active at any given time.
+The simulation engine is built around an event-driven work queue model that improves performance over scanning every wire.
+This approach only processes wires that might change, leading to speedups on circuits where only a small fraction of wires are active at any given time.

 Initial Wire Grouping (Constructor)

 The Simulation constructor performs three passes to construct the circuit topology from a palette image.
-The first pass groups pixels into wires using a bucket-fill algorithm, scanning the image left-to-right and top-to-bottom.
-For each pixel, it converts the palette index to a charge level and checks the top and left neighbors.
-If neighbors belong to different groups, it merges them using a union-find approach.
-This detects power sources when a 2x2 block is formed, indicated by the top-left diagonal neighbor being present.
+The first pass groups pixels into wires using a bucket-fill algorithm in O(N) time.
+It converts the palette index to a charge level and checks the top and left neighbors to merge them using a union-find approach.
+This detects power sources when a 2x2 block is formed.

 // First pass: group pixels into wires using bucket-fill